List of Mac models grouped by CPU type: M1

 The M1 is a system on a chip fabricated by TSMC on the 5 nm process and contains 16 billion transistors.
 Its CPU cores are the first to be used in a Mac processor designed by Apple and the first to use the ARM instruction set architecture.
 It has 8 CPU cores (4 performance and 4 efficiency), up to 8 GPU cores, and a 16-core Neural Engine, as well as LPDDR4X memory with a bandwidth of 68 GB/s.

-The M1 Pro and M1 Max SoCs are fabricated by TSMC on the 5 nm process and contain 33.7 and 57 billion transistors respectively.
-Both have 10 CPU cores (8 performance and 2 efficiency) and a 16-core Neural Engine.
+The M1 Pro and M1 Max SoCs have 10 CPU cores (8 performance and 2 efficiency) and a 16-core and 32-core GPU, respectively.

-The M1 Pro and M1 Max have a 16-core and 32-core GPU, and a 256-bit and 512-bit LPDDR5 memory bus supporting 200 and 400 GB/s bandwidth respectively.
 Both chips were first introduced in the MacBook Pro in October 2021.

-On March 8, 2022, the M1 Ultra, a processor combining two M1 Max chips in one package, was announced.
-It is initially available exclusively in the highest-end variants of the Mac Studio and was released simultaneously with on March 18, 2022.
-All parameters of the M1 Max processors are doubled in M1 Ultra processors, as they are essentially two M1 Max chips operating in parallel; they are, however, packed as one processor package (in size being bigger than Socket AM4 AMD Ryzen processor) and seen as one M1 Ultra processor in macOS.
+The M1 Ultra is a processor combining two M1 Max chips in one package.
+It was available in the highest-end variants of the Mac Studio, released on March 18, 2022.
+All parameters of the M1 Max are doubled in M1 Ultra processors; they are, however, packed as one processor package (larger than a Socket AM4 AMD Ryzen processor) and seen as one processor in macOS.

 M2

 The M2 is a system on a chip fabricated by TSMC on an enhanced 5 nm process, containing 20 billion transistors.
 It has 8 CPU cores (4 performance and 4 efficiency), up to 10 GPU cores, and a 16 core Neural Engine, as well as LPDDR5 memory with a bandwidth of 100 GB/s.

-The M2 Pro and M2 Max SoCs are fabricated by TSMC on an enhanced 5 nm process and contain 40 and 67 billion transistors respectively.
-Both have 12 CPU cores (8 performance and 4 efficiency) and a 16-core Neural Engine.
+The M2 Pro and M2 Max have 12 CPU cores (8 performance and 4 efficiency), and a 19-core and 38-core GPU respectively.

-The M2 Pro and M2 Max have a 19-core and 38-core GPU, and a 256-bit and 512-bit LPDDR5 memory bus supporting 200 and 400 GB/s bandwidth respectively.
 Both chips were first introduced in the MacBook Pro in January 2023.

+The M2 Ultra is a processor combining two M2 Max dies in one package.
+It is available in the highest-end variants of the Mac Studio as well as the Mac Pro, both released on June 13, 2023.

+M3

+The M3 is a system on a chip fabricated by TSMC on the 3 nm process, containing 25 billion transistors.
+It has 8 CPU cores (4 performance and 4 efficiency), up to 10 GPU cores, and a 16 core Neural Engine, as well as LPDDR5 memory with a bandwidth of 100 GB/s.

+The M3 Pro has 12 CPU cores (6 performance and 6 efficiency), while the M3 Max has 16 CPU cores (12 performance and 4 efficiency); they have an 18-core and 40-core GPU respectively.
+Both chips were first introduced in the MacBook Pro in October 2023.

+The M3 Ultra is a processor combining two M3 Max dies in one package.
+It is available in the highest-end variants of the Mac Studio, released on March 12, 2025.